open-energy-transition/MapYourGrid/docs/tools.md

 ### <div class="tools-header">Continue Open Lines</div>

-_Continue Open Lines_ is the most efficent and most beginner friendly Strategy.
+_Continue Open Lines_ is the most efficent and most beginner friendly strategy.
 It is directly integrated in [Map It📍](https://MapYourGrid.org/map-it/).
 The strategy mainly depends on [osmose](https://osmose.openstreetmap.fr/en/map/), a quality assurance tool that detects issues in OpenStreetMap data on a daily basis.
 These include different power classes of issues, such as "unfinished power transmission lines" :

-1. Select `Unfinished power transmission line (Class 2) (recommended for beginners ⭐)__` from the drop-down menu, then click on the country or state you wish to map.
+1. Select `Unfinished power transmission line (Class 2) (recommended for beginners ⭐)` from the drop-down menu, then click on the country or state you wish to map.
 2. Now drag and drop the GeoJSON file you have just downloaded into you JSOM window.
 3. Press `CTRL+A` to select all the location you have selected and press `Add` in the window of the todo list plugin.
 4. Click on `Default Transmission (90 kV+)` in the `Transmission Overpass Query` selected and download the tranmission grid data into another layer in JOSM.
 Activate this layer.